Tony Bettenhausen Jr.: Death

-Bettenhausen died in a light plane crash en route from Indianapolis to Homestead, Florida that went down in Harrison County, Kentucky.
+Bettenhausen died in a light plane crash en route from Homestead, Florida to Indianapolis, Indiana that went down in Harrison County, Kentucky.
 Bettenhausen's wife Shirley, the daughter of former Indianapolis racing star Jim McElreath, as well as business associates Russ Roberts and Larry Rangel were also killed.
 His legacy of the team lived on under the ownership of former Pacific Racing F1 team owner Keith Wiggins and was renamed Herdez Competition in 2001, with the No. 16 replaced by Herdez's preference for the No. 55 early in 2002.
 The team has subsequently gone through further changes in ownership, was once Paul Stoddart's Minardi Team USA, and became Wiggins' HVM Racing competing in the IndyCar Series until the end of the 2012 season.
 On 11 November, 2015 the team was listed as up for auction officially listing the team as defunct.

 He is buried at Crown Hill Cemetery in Indianapolis.